Auto Insurance Glossary

 Accident

-An accident is an unexpected event causing damage or injury.
-In auto insurance, this means a collision or incident involving a vehicle that may trigger coverage and affect your premium for three to five years, depending on severity and fault.
+An accident is an unexpected event that causes damage or injury.
+In auto insurance, accidents include collisions or incidents involving a vehicle that may trigger coverage and affect your premium for three to five years, depending on severity and fault.

 Accident Forgiveness

 Accident forgiveness is an optional feature some insurers offer that keeps your first at-fault accident from raising your premium.
-It's usually available to drivers with clean records and may cost extra or be included as a loyalty benefit.
+It's available to drivers with clean records and either costs extra or comes as a loyalty benefit.

 Actual Cash Value

-The actual cash value is your car's value at the time of a loss, accounting for depreciation.
-It represents what your car was worth just before the accident.
-It's how insurers typically determine payouts for totaled vehicles, often 20% to 30% less than what you paid for the vehicle.
+Actual cash value is your car's value at the time of loss, accounting for depreciation.
+Insurers use this amount to determine payouts for totaled vehicles, 20% to 30% less than what you originally paid.

 Actuary

-An actuary uses statistics and math to evaluate risk, help insurance companies set rates and predict future claims.
-These specialists analyze driving patterns, claims history and demographic data to determine pricing models that affect premiums.
+Actuaries use statistics and math to evaluate risk and help insurance companies set rates.
+They analyze driving patterns, claims history and demographic data to determine pricing models that affect your premiums.

 Additional Insured

-An additional insured is someone added to an insurance policy who also receives coverage under that policy.
+An additional insured is someone added to your insurance policy who receives coverage.
 This often includes family members, business partners or lienholders with a financial interest in protecting the insured vehicle.

 Adjuster

 An adjuster investigates insurance claims to determine how much the insurer should pay.
-They assess damages, review documents and sometimes negotiate settlements.
+They assess damage, review documents and negotiate settlements.
 Adjusters are your main contact during the claims process and influence your compensation amount.

 Agent

 An agent is a licensed professional who sells insurance policies.
-They can be independent (representing multiple companies) or captive (representing one company) and can help you understand coverage options, apply discounts and file claims efficiently.
+They can be independent (representing multiple companies) or captive (representing one company).
+Agents help you understand coverage options, apply discounts and file claims efficiently.

 Agreed Price

 An agreed price is the repair cost that the insurer and repair shop settle on after you file a claim.
-This negotiated amount determines what your insurance company will pay.
-If you choose a shop outside your insurer's network, you might have to pay any difference out of pocket.
+This negotiated amount determines what your insurance company pays.
+If you choose a shop outside your insurer's network, you pay any difference out of pocket.

 Amendment

 An amendment is a formal change to an existing policy that alters its terms or coverage.
-These modifications can add protection, change deductibles or update vehicle information.
-Depending on the change, amendments may increase or decrease your premium.
+These modifications add protection, change deductibles or update vehicle information.
+Amendments increase or decrease your premium based on risk changes.

 Application